 The Miami to Key West Drive

-You may want to know whether the drive from Miami to the Keys worth it.
-Absolutely!
-It’s a whole different world down there.
-It often feels like you’re outside of the U.S. Whereas Miami is very much metropolitan with a hint of beach vibes, the Florida Keys are all beach vibes with a hint of city vibes (minus the skyscrapers).
+You may want to know whether the drive from Miami to the Keys worth it… Absolutely!
+It’s a whole different world down there, so much so that it often feels like you’re outside of the U.S. Whereas Miami is very much metropolitan with a hint of beach vibes, the Florida Keys are all beach vibes with a hint of city vibes (minus the skyscrapers).

 Starting from Miami, you’ll head out onto Highway 1.
 Don’t panic about getting gas, there are plenty of places to gas up along the road.
 You’ll know you’re heading in the right direction when you reach Overseas Highway or, “the highway that goes to the sea”.